Thanks for visiting the Butler School of Music's web page for non-Music majors. Spring 2014

 For ensembles, an audition may be required, depending on the ensemble.
 More information about ensembles may be found at our Ensembles web page http://www.music.utexas.edu/ensembles/Default.aspx

 .
 Nearly all ensemble auditions take place just before or during the first four class days of the semester.
-The first class day for Fall Semester 2013 is Wednesday, August 28, 2013.
+The first class day for Spring Semester 2014 is Monday, January 13, 2014.
 Students participating in an ensemble beginning in the fall semester are usually not required to perform another audition for the same ensemble for the remainder of the academic year.

 .
 (UT EID and password required to search for courses.)

 PRIVATE LESSONS (for credit) or GROUP INSTRUCTION (for credit) for Learning an Instrument or Voice

 For private lesson courses (Instrument/Voice 201) and certain group instruction courses, please see information under each instrument listed below.
 Also, read closely for any prerequisites mentioned, such as an audition, ability to read music, etc. If the instrument that you're interested in studying does not have its own listing, then go to the heading PERFORMANCE LESSONS FOR OTHER INSTRUMENTS listed further down to get contact information for the instructor for that instrument.